-Box 3.-Enter amounts of interest or principal forfeited because of an early withdrawal, such as an early withdrawal from a CD, that are deductible from gross income by the recipient.
+Box 3.-Enter interest or principal forfeited because of an early withdrawal, such as an early withdrawal from a CD, that is deductible from gross income by the recipient.
 Do not reduce the amounts in boxes 1 and 2 by the amount of the forfeiture.
 For detailed instructions for determining the amount of forfeiture deductible by the holder, see Rev. Ruls.
 75-20, 1975-1 C.B.
 29, and 75-21, 1975-1 C.B.
 367.

 Box 4.-Enter backup withholding.
-For example, persons who have not furnished their TIN to you in the manner required become subject to withholding at a 31% rate on amounts required to be reported in boxes 1 and 2 (which may be reduced by the amount reported in box 3) limited to the cash paid on these obligations.
+For example, persons who have not furnished their TIN to you in the manner required become subject to withholding at a 31% rate.
+The 31% applies to amounts required to be reported in boxes 1 and 2 but limited to the cash paid on these obligations.
+Before applying the 31%, you may reduce the amounts reported in boxes 1 and 2 by the amount reported in box 3.

-Box 5.-Enter the CUSIP number, if any; if there is no CUSIP number, the abbreviation for the stock exchange, the abbreviation for the issuer used by the stock exchange, the coupon rate, and the year of maturity (e.g., NYSE XYZ 121⁄2 98).
+Box 5.-Enter the CUSIP number, if any.
+If there is no CUSIP number, enter the abbreviation for the stock exchange, the abbreviation for the issuer used by the stock exchange, the coupon rate, and the year of maturity (e.g., NYSE XYZ 121/2 98).
 If the issuer of the obligation is other than the payer, show the name of the issuer.